When looking for a primary care doctor for yourself or a loved one, it’s important to choose someone you can trust. A primary care doctor can:

 - Is the doctor taking new patients?

 - Is the doctor part of a group practice?
-If so, who are the other doctors that might sometimes see or help treat you?
+If so, who are the other doctors that might help care for me?

-- Who will see you if your doctor isn’t available?
+- Who will see me if my doctor isn’t available?

 - Which hospital does the doctor use?

-- If you have a medical condition, does the doctor have experience treating it?
+- Does the doctor have experience treating my medical conditions?

 - Does the doctor have special training or certifications?